 The Language Lessons for Today (LLT) series, which is adapted primarily from Emma Serl’s Primary Language Lessons (PLL) and Intermediate Language Lessons (ILL), is presented by My Father’s World in five separate books: Grade 2, Grade 3, Grade 4, Grade 5, and Grade 6.
 Grade 4 through Grade 6 also draw upon content from a number of other language arts books that are in the public domain.
-While a number of other publishers have reprinted revised versions of PLL and ILL since they are now in the public domain, My Father's World's LLT versions have the most significant revisions as well as much new content that is not in the originals.
+Since PLL and ILL are now in the public domain, a number of other publishers have reprinted revised versions of those books.
+However, My Father's World's LLT versions have the most significant revisions as well as much new content that is not in the originals.

 LLT books cover all of the elements of language arts for grades two through six except reading, phonics, and spelling in the younger grade levels.
-The Grades 5 and 6 books need supplementing for spelling, literature, and composition instruction.
-Lessons should take about 15 minutes per day, three days a week.
-LLT should work well for the early grades alongside most curricula.
+The Grade 5 and Grade 6 books need supplementing for spelling, literature, and composition instruction.

-Like the original Serl books, LLT is very much a Charlotte Mason approach to language arts with its underlying presupposition that exposure to excellent use of language is in itself an important method of learning.
+Like the original Serl books, LLT is very much a Charlotte Mason approach to language arts with its underlying presupposition that exposure to the excellent use of language is in itself an important method of learning.
 LLT also bears the Charlotte Mason hallmarks of narration, picture study, copywork, oral composition, dictation, drawing, and poetry memorization.

 LLT starts a little more gently than the original PLL.
 For example, Lesson 2 requires only copywork rather than copywork and dictation.
 Differences in pacing are very minimal, but they do provide children a little more time and practice to acquire the necessary skills.